-12 2.9 Transport & Connectivity Euston Tower is particularly well connected to London's public transport network and green spaces.
+Oxford St 2.11 Transport & Connectivity Euston Tower is particularly well connected to London's public transport network and green spaces.
 The site is near some of London's busiest train stations, including Euston, St Pancras and Kings Cross Stations, providing strong connectivity across the United Kingdom and to mainland Europe via the Eurostar.
 Five underground lines pass below the Euston/ Hampstead intersection, with Warren Street Tube Station opposite the Euston Tower site, with three other stops (Great Portland Street, Euston Square and Goodge Street) a short 5 minute walk away.
 Adding to the many Underground connections, the site is well served by the London bus network, due to its proximity to major roads such as Euston Road (A501), Hampstead Road and Tottenham Court Road.
 TfL is in the process of developing a Future Greening scheme aimed at enhancing the Euston junction and improving the environment along Hampstead Road.
 The initiative involves adding more greenery and implementing enhancements for pedestrians, cyclists, and bus users.
 The proposed works encompass modifications to the north and southbound bus stops, adjustments to the kerb at the Euston Road junction, and greening improvements at both the junction and Hampstead Road.
 The Proposed Development takes into account the potential TfL scheme change in the introduction of cycle bypass and bus stop location.
 However, it is designed to be flexible and can accommodate both with or without the proposed change, ensuring that the success of the proposal is not contingent on this alteration.
 For more information on the Future Greening scheme refer to the Transport Assessment prepared by Velocity and submitted as part of the planning application.
 There are plans for Euston Station to undergo a significant redevelopment to accommodate HS2 services which includes an expanded station building, new platforms and improved passenger facilities.
 In March 2023, in its six-monthly HS2 update, the government stated that services between Birmingham Curzon Street and Old Oak Common should begin between 2029 and 2033.
-The HS2 development is currently on hold as of November 2023.
-If the HS2 expansion proceeds, the initiative is set to trigger regeneration in the area, fostering the development of new commercial, residential, and public spaces for the local community's benefit.
+The HS2 development is remobilised as of October 2024.
+The initiative will trigger regeneration in the area, fostering the development of new commercial, residential, and public spaces for the local community's benefit.

-Drawing - Floor plan showing evolving TfL proposals
+Drawing - Floor plan showing evolving TfL proposals (Correct as of latest information received from TfL, Sept.
+2023)